|

 And even with a UPS, will the high speed connection to your home (cable/dsl)

-still function after an extended power outage?
+still function after an extended power outage (answer: no)?

-A Linksys BEFCMU cable modem uses 12W.
-A Linksys WRT54G router uses 6W.
+A Motorola SB6121 cable modem uses 9W.
+A Netgear JNR3210 router uses 18W.

-A Vonage V-Portal uses 20W, for a total of 38W.
+A Vonage V-Portal uses 20W, for a total of 47W.
 Let's use 50W as a

 safety margin.
 At 50W, all UPS's that cost up to several hundreds of dollars,